justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-fix-a-non-working-dreamcompute-instance.rst

 Introduction
 ~~~~~~~~~~~~

-DreamCompute is an unmanaged public cloud offering from DreamHost, powered
-by OpenStack, where customers can run the services they need.
-Being
-unmanaged means that customers take on the role of system administrator.
-On
-occasion something can go wrong, and an instance needs attention.
-Should an
-instance have an issue on your watch, here are some basics to look at to get
-the instance back up and running.

-This guide is meant to be a checklist of common issues that can occur so some
+This guide is a checklist of common issues that can be investigated
-debugging can be done before contacting support.
-Please keep in mind that
+before contacting support.
+Please keep in mind that DreamHost support has no
-DreamHost support has no access to login to your instances, or view your data
+access to login to your instances, or view your data so any error messages,
-so any error messages, logs or other specific details of the issue will help
+logs or other details of the issue will help resolve the issue, or point you
-resolve the issue, or point you in the right direction to fix the issue faster.
+in the right direction to fix the issue faster.

 Ensure the instance is running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~